February 7, 2022

-This advice might seem a bit trite but when you’re cranking out a ton of assignments, doing phone interview after phone interview, and only talking to yourself, your postal worker, and your pet, you need to take a break or two daily.
+This advice might seem a bit trite but when you’re cranking out a ton of assignments, doing phone interview after phone interview, and only talking to yourself, your postal worker, and your pet, but you need to take a break or two daily.
 I like to exercise, or go on a walk and listen to music or a podcast and not check email for at least an hour.
 It’s crucial for freelancers to factor some down time into their days and weeks.
 Schedule a few phone calls and meet-ups with friends and family throughout the week to give yourself a break.
 (And by the way, this is how many hours freelancers work on an average week–it’s not as much as you’d think.)

 Is this advice helpful to you at this stage of freelance writing?
 What advice would you share with your younger self about freelance writing?